Philosophy

 In addition to your research, you will also have the opportunity to develop your teaching skills in many different settings across the University.

 You can find graduates of the PhD program in many universities.
-Some of our students have gone on to faculty positions at Yale University, Princeton University, Brown University, and Stanford University.
-Other graduates have gone on to diverse careers in, among others, the arts, the law, secondary education, and technology.
+Recent graduates have gone on to tenure track positions at Yale University, Princeton University, Brown University, Northwestern University, Boston University, University of California, Berkeley, Stanford University, Washington University, and the University of Rochester.
+Other graduates have gone on to diverse careers in, among others, the arts, law, secondary education, and technology.

 Additional information on the graduate program is available from the Department of Philosophy and requirements for the degree are detailed in Policies.